JiriSlof/KnowledgeBase/MS System Center.md

 > [!CAUTION]
 > License Mobility across Server Farms is NOT available as an SA benefit.

-## Licensing External Users
-- SharePoint Standard CAL - User / Device CAL
-- SharePoint Standard + Enterprise CAL - User / Device CAL

 ## Downgrading Versions and Editions
-TBD
+* TO BE DEFINED *

 ## Step-Ups
-Customers who have System Center 2022 Standard Server ML Core licenses with active Software ssurance may purchase.
-Step-Up licenses to move to System Center 2022 Datacenter Server ML ore licenses.
+Customers who have System Center Standard Server ML Core licenses with active Software ssurance may purchase.
+Step-Up licenses to move to System Center Datacenter Server ML Core licenses.
 The Step-Up license is priced at the difference in price of the two licenses and SA.

 ## Licensing Virtual Machines (VMs) / Containers